-(3) So long as the provisions of Paragraph 6(c) do not apply, the Qualified Institution holding the Posted Collateral will invest and reinvest or procure the investment and reinvestment of the Posted Collateral in accordance with the written instructions of the Pledgor, subject to the approval of such instructions by the Secured Party (which approval shall not be unreasonably withheld), provided that the Secured Party shall not be required to so invest or reinvest or procure such investment or reinvestment if an Event of Default or Potential Event of Default or Specified Condition with respect to the Pledgor shall have occurred and be continuing.
-The Secured Party shall have no responsibility for any losses resulting from any investment or reinvestment effected in accordance with the Pledgor’s instructions.
+(3) So long as the provisions of Paragraph 6(c) do not apply, the Qualified Institution holding the Posted Collateral will invest and reinvest or procure the investment and reinvestment of the Posted Collateral in accordance with the written instructions of Party B, subject to the approval of such instructions by Party A (which approval shall not be unreasonably withheld), provided that the Qualified Institution shall not be required to so invest or reinvest or procure such investment or reinvestment if an Event of Default or Potential Event of Default or Specified Condition with respect to Party B shall have occurred and be continuing.
+Party A shall have no responsibility for any losses resulting from any investment or reinvestment effected in accordance with Party B’s instructions.

-(b) All Posted Collateral that is to be transferred to Party B as the Secured Party pursuant to Paragraphs 3 and 5 shall be transferred to and held by a Qualified Institution approved by Party A (which approval shall not be unreasonably withheld) to be held in a Collateral Account within such Qualified Institution with the title of the Collateral Account indicating that the property contained therein is being held as Posted Collateral for Party B. The Qualified Institution shall serve as Custodian with respect to the Posted Collateral in the Collateral Account, and shall hold such Posted Collateral in accordance with the terms of this Annex and for the security interest of Party B and, subject to such security interest, for the ownership of Party A. So long as the provisions of Paragraph 6(c) do not apply, the Qualified Institution holding the Posted Collateral will invest and reinvest or procure the investment and reinvestment of the Posted Collateral in accordance with the written instructions of the Pledgor, subject to the approval of such instructions by the Secured Party (which approval shall not be unreasonably withheld), provided that the Secured Party shall not be required to so invest or reinvest or procure such investment or reinvestment if an Event of Default or Potential Event of Default or Specified Condition with respect to the Pledgor shall have occurred and be continuing.
-The Secured Party shall have no responsibility for any losses resulting from any investment or reinvestment effected in accordance with the Pledgor’s instructions.]
+(b) All Posted Collateral that is to be transferred to Party B as the Secured Party pursuant to Paragraphs 3 and 5 shall be transferred to and held by a Qualified Institution approved by Party A (which approval shall not be unreasonably withheld) to be held in a Collateral Account within such Qualified Institution with the title of the Collateral Account indicating that the property contained therein is being held as Posted Collateral for Party B. The Qualified Institution shall serve as Custodian with respect to the Posted Collateral in the Collateral Account, and shall hold such Posted Collateral in accordance with the terms of this Annex and for the security interest of Party B and, subject to such security interest, for the ownership of Party A. So long as the provisions of Paragraph 6(c) do not apply, the Qualified Institution holding the Posted Collateral will invest and reinvest or procure the investment and reinvestment of the Posted Collateral in accordance with the written instructions of Party A, subject to the approval of such instructions by Party B (which approval shall not be unreasonably withheld), provided that the Qualified Institution shall not be required to so invest or reinvest or procure such investment or reinvestment if an Event of Default or Potential Event of Default or Specified Condition with respect to Party A shall have occurred and be continuing.
+Party B shall have no responsibility for any losses resulting from any investment or reinvestment effected in accordance with Party A’s instructions.]

 (iii) For purposes of Section 5(a)(iii) of this Agreement, failure by a party or its Custodian to comply with any of the obligations under this Paragraph 13(g) will constitute an Event of Default with respect to such party if the failure continues for two (2) Local Business Days after notice of the failure is given to that party.